 - Has Two Mommies: Celia raised her, but Bex is starting to take a motherly role in her life.Andi: Two moms, one house, and they agree zero percent of the time.

 - Jerk with a Heart of Gold: Downplayed.
-Andi isn't a bully, she can be selfish and inconsiderate at times and almost always wants things to go her way.
+Andi isnt a bully but she can be selfish and inconsiderate at times and almost wants things to go her way.

 - Mundane Luxury: Since Celia is overprotective and strict, it doesn't occur to her that she could do anything beyond secretly having dessert after dinner, eating food in the living room, or skipping dinner entirely and going straight to the dessert when Celia and Ham go on a short vacation.

 - Nice Girl: When you are on her good side she is generally well mannered, polite, and willing to help those in need.

 - Poke the Poodle: Her idea of rule-breaking when her parents aren't around involves eating dinner in the living room while watching TV and having two deserts.
 Though given Celia's strictness, this probably would be treated as a serious infraction.

 - Shipper on Deck: Andi really wants her parents to get back together.

 - Tomboy and Girly Girl: The girly girl to Buffys tomboy.

 - Wise Beyond Their Years: She proves herself to be this when caught in the middle of Bex and Celia's arguing and trying to get her to "pick a mother".Bex: She's so much smarter than we are.

 Rebecca "Bex" Mack